-Provider networks include doctors, hospitals, labs, therapists and more.
-Provider networks help you pay less and avoid billing issues.
+Provider networks include doctors, hospitals, labs, therapists, and more.
+Provider networks help you pay less, avoid billing issues, and ensure you can use covered services promised in your health plan without getting a surprise bill.

 What networks should include

 Under state law, health plan networks must meet certain access requirements.
-This means they must:
+This is usually called "network adequacy" or meeting "network access standards."
+Network adequacy means the plan must:

 • Have enough providers to help the number of patients they expect.